You can apply for Blue Badge on the GOV.UK website.

 You can complete on online application available on the Gov.uk website

-Alternatively, you can download the Blue Badge application form (PDF 119KB) and return the completed form (with the requested documents) to:
+Alternatively, you can download the Blue Badge application form (PDF 147KB) and return the completed form (with the requested documents) to:

 Central Bedfordshire Council

 We charge a fee of £10 for all Blue Badges, including replacement badges.

-If you are a new applicant, please be aware that the application process can take up to six weeks to complete.
+If you are a new applicant, please be aware that the application process can take up eight to ten weeks weeks to complete.
 If you are renewing your Blue Badge and you are still eligible for one, you should receive your new Blue Badge approximately one week before the expiry date of your current Blue Badge.